 Batch Convert and Resize Images Using Preview

-If you want the Height to adjust automatically when you enter the Width, or vice versa, make sure to check the Scale proportionally box.
+- If you want the Height to adjust automatically when you enter the Width, or vice versa, make sure to check the Scale proportionally box.

-Now, let’s convert the images.
-Make sure all the images are still selected and go to File > Export Selected Images.
+- Make sure all the images are still selected and go to File > Export Selected Images.

 Batch Convert and Resize Images Using Automator

 Using a custom Automator app to batch convert and resize a group of images is faster than using Preview.
 Once you create a workflow in the Automator app , save it as an application, and add it to your Dock, you can simply drag and drop images onto the icon.

-We’re going to use actions in our workflow so make sure Actions is selected right under the toolbar.
+Make sure Actions is selected right under the toolbar.
 Select Files & Folders under Library on the left.
 Next, find the New Folder action in the second column and drag it to the workflow on the right.
 After this, the New Folder action is put in place at the beginning of the workflow, with some options on the action box.

 So far, we’ve told Automator to take the images you drag onto the app icon and copy them to the new folder.
 Now, we need to tell Automator to select the images to modify.